mruschmann/migrate-gitlab-gogs/README.md

 - Install go
 - Set GOPATH
 - *Backup your Gogs data!* Your first migration may not go as planned
+- API returns an error if the database cannot be accessed.
+Therefore, you avoid all other sources of traffic during the migration

 # Building and running